 Another study showed that men who consumed 3 or more cups of coffee per day had reduced sperm concentration and total sperm count, as well as lower sperm quality.

-Vitamin C has been shown to improve sperm quality and protect sperm from DNA damage; helping to reduce the chance of miscarriage and chromosomal problems.
+Vitamin C has been shown to improve sperm quality and protect sperm from DNA damage; helping to reduce and chromosomal problems that could lead to miscarriages.
 Vitamin C also appears to keep sperm from clumping together, making them more motile.